crave992/ai-image-gallery/README.md

 # AI Image Gallery

-A modern web application where users can upload images, get automatic AI-generated tags and descriptions, and search through their images using text or find similar images.
+Upload your images, and let AI do the heavy lifting!
+This app automatically tags your photos, describes what's in them, and helps you find similar images.
+Think of it as your personal photo assistant that never forgets what's in your pictures.

 ## 🚀 Tech Stack